Narco Dramas: How They Shape Latino Perceptions

 Toward a More Balanced Representation

 American Latinos are more than the roles that have been scripted by white studio executives and showrunners.
-It’s not the first time, or the last time, that the harm these stereotypes cause will be called out, but what is clear, is that the calls to tell authentic and accurate Latino stories continues to get louder.
+It’s not the first time, or the last time, that the harm these stereotypes cause will be called out, but what is clear, is that the calls to tell authentic and accurate Latino stories continue to get louder.

 Keep ReadingShow less